 Sometimes, you may not know your dog has the virus.
 Up to 20% of dogs with the flu don’t show any symptoms.

-Most dogs who get the virus don’t die.
-But “Canine influenza can cause more serious illness than the average respiratory infection,” says Cynda Crawford, DVM, PhD, of the University of Florida College of Veterinary Medicine.
+Most dogs that get the virus survive it.
+But canine influenza "can cause more serious illness than the average respiratory infection,” says Cynda Crawford, DVM, PhD, of the University of Florida College of Veterinary Medicine.

 All ages and sizes of dogs are equally at risk.
 But “dogs with ‘smushed-in’ faces like pugs, French bulldogs, and Pekinese may have a tougher time dealing with the flu,” Crawford says.
 “Because of the anatomy of their respiratory tract, any respiratory illness takes a harder toll on them.”

 Dog flu is very contagious.
 Your pup can catch it when an infected dog sneezes or coughs on him.
 Since the virus also can live on objects, he could get it by putting an infected ball or toy into his mouth.

 If your dog is exposed to the virus that causes dog flu, the chances of catching it are “close to 100%,” Crawford says.
 “The vast majority of dogs in the U.S. have not been previously infected or vaccinated against dog flu.”

 It's possible for people to give their dogs the virus, too.
 If an infected dog coughs or sneezes on you, the virus can survive on your skin for 2 minutes and for a day or longer on your clothes -- and then it could be passed on to another dog.

 What about people getting this kind of flu from their dogs?
 “So far, there have been no reported human cases,” says Amesh Adalja, MD, of the University of Pittsburgh Medical Center and School of Medicine.
 If you get the flu, you didn’t get the canine kind.